-In the event of a power failure, emergency hallway lights will be activated.
+In the event of a power failure, emergency hall lights will be activated.
 Residents are advised to have a flashlight available during a blackout.
 As in all emergency situations, residents should remain calm.
-Residence hall staff will give further instructions during an emergency.Top
+Residence Life staff will give further instructions during an emergency.Top

 Exit Doors/Emergency Only Exit Doors

 Due to fire and safety regulations, all corridor and exit doors must be kept free of all items.
 Exit doors should 94 never be blocked or propped open.
 Doors marked “Emergency Only” may only be used for emergencies.
 Students who violate this policy will be charged $50.00 per violation and repeated offenses will result in a referral to the Office of Community Standards.
 In Gildea Hall, the suite doors also act as fire doors and should never be blocked or propped open.
 In order to protect the community, students should not admit strangers to residential facilities.
 All guests should be escorted by their hosts.Top

 Extension Cords and Electrical Outlets